ForgottenGlory/Living-Skyrim-2/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem. **IF YOUR SCREENSHOT CONTAINS NUDITY DO NOT PUT IT ON GITHUB.**
+If applicable, add screenshots to help explain your problem. **IF YOUR SCREENSHOT CONTAINS NUDITY DO NOT PUT IT ON GITHUB.** Additionally, if your report applies to a specific object, make sure it is selected with the console open.
+Reports without this will be closed.

 **Additional context**
 Add any other context about the problem here.